 - Cut the braid into 8 pieces and top with the chopped veggies right before serving.

-More crescent roll recipes you may enjoy:
+More crescent roll recipes:

 Barbecue meatballs and pineapple chunks make these Tropical Meatball Crescent Cups a delicious party appetizer.